MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

    **Notes**:

    - You need to configure this setting only once on your computer.
+Read more about execution policy [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-6)

    - If you don't do this step, you'll receive the following error when you try to connect: